martenj/rodeos/docs/source/index.rst

 This is the main entry point for the documentation.
 It describes the big picture and how the different components interact.

-Please also refer to the
+Where appropriate, it references to the (external) documentation of the particular components.

 .. toctree::
     :maxdepth: 1
     :caption: Introduction

     intro_overview
-    intro_components
     intro_related_software

 .. toctree::